Bates Rowing prepares to supersede success of 2018

 As captains of one the the larges teams at Bates, these athlete have more than just their own personal success riding on their sholders.
 Nonetheless, it’s a role they accept enthusiastically.

 “We have an exceptionally large class this year,” Fry said.
 “They’re showing incredible promise, and one of my goals as a captain this season is to make sure they have all the tools necessary to lead Bates Rowing to many more years of success.”

-“The women and men of Bates Rowing who came before us each helped to shape the team into the incredible force and family that it is today,” Fry continued.
+“The women and men of Bates Rowing who came before us each helped to shape the team into the incredible force and family that it is today,” Glickman said.
 “My greatest hope is that I am inspiring the same love and relentless dedication to Bates Rowing that my past teammates instilled in me.”

 With two seasons of training behind them, the Bobcats are off to a strong start.

 “We are now one week into the season with a countdown on our whiteboard until our first race,” Glickman said.
 “I think every member of the team feels a really palpable sense of eagerness and excitement to get back on the water and push against some tough competition.”